The safety, security, and well-being of those who have experienced sexual misconduct, harassment, or assault are fundamental considerations.

 - call 911

-- report to the Sackville Memorial Hospital (8 Main St.)
+- report to the Sackville Memorial Hospital (8 Main St.) or nearest emergency room

 - report to the Sexual Assault Nurse Examiner (SANE) at The Moncton Hospital (135 MacBeath Ave.)